cardillan/mindcode/README.markdown

 ## Using Mindcode

 Mindcode is available at http://mindcode.herokuapp.com/.
 Write some Mindcode in the _Mindcode Source Code_ text area, then press the **Compile** button.
 The _Mindustry Logic_ text area will contain the Logic version of your Mindcode.
 Copy the compiled version.
 Back in Mindustry, edit your processor, then use the **Edit** button in the Logic UI.
 Select **Import from Clipboard**.
 Mindustry is now ready to execute your code.

+You can also use the **Compile and Run** button to execute the compiled code right away on an emulated processor.
+If your code doesn't interact with a contents of the Mindustry world, the output produced by your code will be displayed.

 It is also possible use the [command line tool](doc/syntax/TOOLS-CMDLINE.markdown) to compile your files, even copying the compiled code into the clipboard automatically if desired.
 The command line compiler can be set up in the following way:

 1. Download and install [Eclipse Temurin version 17](https://adoptium.net/temurin/releases/?version=17).
 2. Download `mindcode.jar` from the [releases page](https://github.com/cardillan/mindcode/releases) and place it in a directory on your computer.
 3. To run the command line compiler, use `java.exe -jar mindcode.jar <arguments>`.
-Provide full paths to the `java.exe` file from the Eclipse Temurin installation created in the first step, and to the `mindcode.jar` file downloaded in the second step. `<arguments>` are the command line arguments passed to the mindcode compiler.
+Provide full paths to the `java.exe` file from the Eclipse Temurin installation created in the first step, and to the `mindcode.jar` file downloaded in the second step. `<arguments>` are the command line arguments passed to the Mindcode compiler.

 For example, the following command compiles `program.mnd` into `program.mlog` and copies the resulting mlog code into the clipboard:

 ```
 java.exe -jar mindcode.jar cm program.mnd program.mlog -c